 14.2 Aprimo shall be entitled to subcontract portions of the Services and/or various of its responsibilities hereunder to third parties, it being understood that Aprimo shall be responsible for actions taken by each such subcontractor hereunder.

-14.3 This Agreement, together with each Order Form, supersedes all prior written or oral agreements between the Parties regarding the subject matter hereof (including any contradictory or additional language in any purchase order).
+14.3 This Agreement, together with each Order Form, supersedes all prior written or oral agreements between the Parties regarding the subject matter hereof and supersedes any contradictory or additional language in any purchase order.

-14.5 The relationship between the Parties under this Agreement is that of independent contractors and neither shall be, nor represent itself to be, the joint venture, franchiser, franchisee, partner, agent or representative of the other Party for any purpose whatsoever.
+14.4 The relationship between the Parties under this Agreement is that of independent contractors and neither shall be, nor represent itself to be, the joint venture, partner, agent or representative of the other Party.

 1. SERVICE LEVELS

 System Availability; Service Levels.
 Aprimo shall use commercially reasonable efforts to provide availability of the System.
-If the Customer encounters Server Downtime (excluding any test & development System, if subscribed) more than one percent (1%) of the time during any month, Customer shall be entitled to a credit equal to the pro rata amount of System Fees paid that month relating to such unavailability, up to an aggregate amount of up to ten (10%) of its monthly System Fees for such month.
-For purposes of this section, percentage system unavailability in a calendar month shall mean the percentage derived by dividing (x) the total number of minutes that the System is unavailable due to Server Downtime in such month; by (y) the total number of minutes in the month (excluding from both (x) and (y) the reasonable time the system is not available due to: (a) a breach of any Customer responsibilities; (b) failure or malfunction of any equipment or services selected by Customer not provided by Aprimo; or (c) a Force Majeure Event).
+If the Customer encounters Server Downtime (excluding any test & development environments) more than one percent (1%) of the time during any month, Customer shall be entitled to a credit equal to the pro rata amount of System Fees applicable to that month relating to such unavailability, up to an aggregate amount of up to ten (10%) of its applicable monthly System Fees for such month.
+For purposes of this section, Server Downtime percentage in a calendar month shall mean the percentage derived by dividing (x) the total number of minutes that the System is unavailable due to Server Downtime in such month; by (y) the total number of minutes in the month.
 If for any reason other than a Force Majeure Event (a) Server Downtime is greater than ten percent (10%) for one calendar month or (b) Server Downtime for the prior three (3) consecutive months is greater than three percent (3%) per month, then Customer shall be entitled to terminate the applicable Order Form for material breach and receive a refund of any prepaid System Fees allocable to the post-termination period.

 2. CUSTOMER SUPPORT